 - Chinese restaurants use an entirely different kind of salted fish, but to make it more adaptable and friendly to me- I used our very own cured salted fish called tuyo.

-- Dare I say, tuyo have such an interesting smell.
-And no, I won’t fry them here in our apartment for the sake of my neighbors.
+- Dare I say, tuyo have such an interesting smell and I would not fry this inside our house.
 So to solve that challenge, I buy cooked ones from a Filipino restaurant.
 All I have to do is flake them.

 - Note: To flake the tuyo, I discard the head, the scales and the bones.